electron/electronjs.org-old/data/blog/electron-11-0.md

 ### Highlight Features

 * Support for Apple Silicon: As of Electron 11, Electron will be shipping separate versions of Electron for Intel Macs (x64) and Apple's upcoming Silicon hardware (arm64).
 You can learn more about how to get your Electron app [running on Apple Silicon here.](https://www.electronjs.org/blog/apple-silicon)
 * Minimal changes to Electron APIs: To make upgrading Electron easier for app consumers, the Electron team shipped Electron 11 as a “quiet release”, with no changes to Electron APIs.
-Work for depreciating the remote module and requiring node modules to be context aware continued from previous releases (detailed below).
+Work for deprecating the remote module and requiring node modules to be context aware continued from previous releases (detailed below).

 See the [11.0.0 release notes](https://github.com/electron/electron/releases/tag/v11.0.0) for a full list of new features and changes.